The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 Indonesia

-Birds can demonstrate freedom and a spiritual message in Indonesian, Javanese, and Balinese communities.
-A blue bird, or, e.g., a Javan Kingfisher, is said occasionally to be a sign of good luck or a sign that the ancestors are abroad.
+Birds often symbolize freedom and spiritual messages in Indonesian, Javanese, and Balinese communities.
+A bluebird, or, e.g., a Javan Kingfisher, is said occasionally to be a sign of good luck or a sign that the ancestors are abroad.

 India